-In 2011, Anne Lindsey retired from Manitoba Eco-Network after serving for 23 years as Executive Director.
+In 2011, Anne Lindsey retired from the Manitoba Eco-Network after serving for 23 years as Executive Director.
 In recognition of her extensive service, the Board of Directors voted to rename Manitoba Eco-Network’s Protecting Our Earth Award in her honour.

-For over 20 years, Manitoba Eco-Network has provided recognition to groups and individuals for their contributions in promoting sustainability and protecting ecosystems with its annual award.
+For 30 years, Manitoba Eco-Network has provided recognition to groups and individuals for their contributions in promoting sustainability and protecting ecosystems with its annual award.
 Anne, an award winner herself, provided inspiration and mentoring for many of the groups and individuals who have won the award over the years.
 Anne has been active on nearly every environmental issue that concerns Manitoba.
 She helped spearhead the campaign in the 1980s that kept nuclear waste out of this province, led initiatives on children’s health, and raised awareness about toxicity in our environment.
 It was under her leadership that the Manitoba Eco-Network took on important causes including food, climate change, and water.

 *Sponsored by the Assiniboine Credit Union

 WINNER: The Lake Winnipeg Community-Based Monitoring Network trains citizen scientists to collect water samples across Manitoba, which helps decision-makers take action to improve the health of Lake Winnipeg.

 Alexis Kanu (Lake Winnipeg Foundation) and Anne Lindsey in 2019.

 Geraldine McManus established Spirit of the Buffalo, a prayer camp set up where she teaches visitors about reconciliation and the importance of protecting land and water.

 Lorena Mitchell works in the renewable energy sector as the founder and president of Evolve Green, designing and installing solar and wind systems across the province.